awsdocs/amazon-emr-management-guide/doc_source/emr-instance-fleet.md

 In an instance fleet configuration, you specify a *target capacity* for [On\-Demand Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html) and [Spot Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html) within each fleet\.
 When the cluster launches, Amazon EMR provisions instances until the targets are fulfilled\.
 When EC2 reclaims a Spot Instance in a running cluster because of a price increase or instance failure, Amazon EMR tries to replace the instance with any of the instance types that you specify\.
 This makes it easier to regain capacity during a spike in Spot pricing\.

-You can specify a maximum of five EC2 instance types per fleet for Amazon EMR to use when fulfilling the targets, or a maximum of 30 EC2 instance types per fleet when you use the [allocation strategy](#emr-instance-fleet-allocation-strategy) option for On\-Demand and Spot Instances\.
+You can specify a maximum of five EC2 instance types per fleet for Amazon EMR to use when fulfilling the targets, or a maximum of 30 EC2 instance types per fleet when you create a cluster using the AWS CLI or Amazon EMR API and an [allocation strategy](#emr-instance-fleet-allocation-strategy) for On\-Demand and Spot Instances\.

 You can also select multiple subnets for different Availability Zones\.
 When Amazon EMR launches the cluster, it looks across those subnets to find the instances and purchasing options you specify\.
 If Amazon EMR detects an AWS large\-scale event in one or more of the Availability Zones, Amazon EMR automatically attempts to route traffic away from the impacted Availability Zones and tries to launch clusters in alternate Availability Zones according to your selections\.

 ## **Considerations**<a name="emr-key-feature-summary"></a>

 Consider the following items when you use instance fleets with Amazon EMR\.
 + You can have one instance fleet, and only one, per node type \(master, core, task\)\.
-You can specify up to five EC2 instance types specified for each fleet \(or a maximum of 30 types per instance fleet when you use [Allocation strategy for instance fleets](#emr-instance-fleet-allocation-strategy)\)\.
+You can specify up to five EC2 instance types specified for each fleet \(or a maximum of 30 types per instance fleet when you create a cluster using the AWS CLI or Amazon EMR API and an [Allocation strategy for instance fleets](#emr-instance-fleet-allocation-strategy)\)\.
 + Amazon EMR chooses any or all of the specified EC2 instance types to provision with both Spot and On\-Demand purchasing options\.
 + You can establish target capacities for Spot and On\-Demand Instances for the core fleet and task fleet\.
 Use vCPU or a generic unit assigned to each EC2 instance that counts toward the targets\.
 Amazon EMR provisions instances until each target capacity is totally fulfilled\.
 For the master fleet, the target is always one\.
 + You can choose one subnet \(Availability Zone\) or a range\.
 If you choose a range, Amazon EMR provisions capacity in the Availability Zone that is the best fit\.